How Many Days for Disney World?

 Are You Ready to Plan Your Next Disney World Trip?

 Are you planning a trip to Walt Disney World?
 Be sure to speak with a Disney World Travel Agent for the most recent deals and promotions.
 The Park Prodigy will provide a Free Quote for all Disney World Vacation Packages.
 The Park Prodigy can also help you save up to $20 per ticket when purchasing your Walt Disney World Tickets, and we offer promotional discounts for special events such as Mickey’s Not So Scary Halloween Party Tickets and Mickey’s Very Merry Christmas Party Tickets.
-If you’re brand new to Disney vacation planning we recommend our Walt Disney World Planning Page!
+If you’re brand new to Disney vacation planning, we recommend our Walt Disney World Planning Page!
 Learn more about Disney hotels by reading our Walt Disney World Hotels Review page.

 Don’t forget to check out our wonderful friends over at Theme Park Today, as well!